-The York Catholic football team is looking to build off a 2016 campaign that saw it goes 10-2 while capturing both the York-Adams League Division III and District 3 Class 2-A championships.
-Wochit
+- York Catholic is coming off a 10-2 season in 2016, which saw it win the Y-A League Division III crown and District 3 2-A title.

 When Eric DePew took over the York Catholic football program before the 2011 season, he wasn't fearful about setting expectation levels too high.